Renaud-D-Harreville/nextcloud-docker/README.md

 > Note : This documentation assume you already have installed docker and docker-compose on your server, and that you have basic knowledges with those tools.

 > It also suppose that you have a valid domain adress, pointing to your (future) web-server.
-However, you will need this to get automatics SSL certificates delivered by the Let's Encrypt certificate authority
+However, you will need this to get automatics SSL certificates delivered by the Let's Encrypt certificate authority.

 ## What this repository will get to you :
 - A secure Nextcloud server with https provided by [Let's Encrypt](https://letsencrypt.org/)